Overnight Camps at Tuttle

 Are we eligible/is it right for us?
 Family Pride Camp is for families with at least one member (of any age or family role, adult or child) who identifies as part of the LGBTQIA+ community.
 This includes:

-We’re happy to talk with you more about your specific family and the program, as well as any barriers you might have in attending – contact us at (801)-322-4131 ext.
-353 or camptuttle@episcopal-ut.org.
+We’re happy to talk with you more about your specific family and the program, as well as any barriers you might have in attending – contact us at (435)994-8861 or camptuttle@episcopal-ut.org.

 Welcome to your home away from home!
 Enjoy your stay in the great outdoors from the comfort of one of our eight wooden cabins.
 Choose to stay in a same-gender or mixed gender cabin, depending on your preference.
 Whether you come with friends, family, or both, we encourage campers to make many new friends throughout their stay at Tuttle.

-Learn more about our cabins and what to pack at our FAQ page.
+Learn more about our cabins and what to pack on our FAQ page.

 You'll never go hungry at Camp, not if our professional cooks have anything to say about it!
 Meals at Camp Tuttle are an opportunity for campers and counselors to connect, share, and dine together.
 We know that relationships are nurtured around the table, and we consider each meal an opportunity to get to know each other a little bit better.
 Our meals are served buffet-style by our experienced cooks who ensure each meal is well balanced with fruits, veggies, and salad fixings available at each meal.
 Our dining staff are able to accommodate a variety of dietary needs and allergy restrictions, so please do not hesitate to let us know your nutritional needs - whether vegan, veggie, kosher, or nut-free, we will ensure your child is eating well throughout their stay.